 Get the latest in farmland investing and selling farmlandSubscribe

-September 2021 marked AcreTrader’s inaugural expansion into the international farmland market with the offering of Burnett River Citrus Orchards.
-AcreTrader investors will now have the opportunity to buy direct shares in a company owning quality farmland, not just in the United States but abroad as well.
+September 2021 marked AcreTrader’s inaugural expansion into the international farmland market with the offering of Burnett River Citrus Orchards and AcreTrader is currently funding its third Australian offering, the Murray River Citrus Development.
+AcreTrader investors now have the opportunity to buy direct shares in a company owning quality farmland, not just in the United States but abroad as well.

 Why Australian Farmland?